-Structure fires are assigned to one of the 16 mid-level cause groupings using a hierarchy of definitions.
-A fire is included in the highest category into which it fits on the list.
-If it does not fit the top category, then the second one is considered, and if not that one, the third, and so on.
-Once a match is found, the cause is assigned and no further checking of subsequent categories is done in the matrix.
-If no match is found, the incident is assigned a fire cause of "unknown."12
+one is considered, and if not that one, the third and so on.
+Once a match is found, the cause is assigned, and no further checking of subsequent categories is done in the matrix.
+If no match is found, the incident is assigned a fire cause of "unknown."14